Tuberous Breast Correction Surgery With Sydney Plastic Surgeon Dr Ellis Choy

-It’s not uncommon for patients to resume work or regular activities after this time, although any strenuous activity, including exercise, should be delayed a little longer.
-During the first two weeks, your breasts may be swollen or firm, although recovery is ongoing and the size and shape of your new breasts will become fully apparent within a couple of months.
+It’s not uncommon for patients to resume work and some activities after one week, although any strenuous activity, including exercise, must be delayed longer (typically six weeks).
+During the first two weeks, your breasts may be swollen or firm.
+Recovery is still ongoing at this point, and the size and shape of your new breasts will not become fully apparent for a couple of months.
 Any concerns during recovery can be addressed with Dr Choy, who will be with you every step of the way from consultation to operation and after-care.

 The tuberous breast correction surgery cost will be determined by personal requirements and can be discussed with Dr Choy during your in-depth consultation.
 Prospective patients can also see the potential of their operation by viewing examples of Dr Choy’s work.
-Here are some tuberous breast correction before and after photos that exemplify the dramatic change possible in your appearance.
+Here are some tuberous breast correction before and after photos that show the results some of Dr Choy’s patients have achieved.

-In his training and practice, Dr Choy exhibited and refined his talents as a surgeon in various specialities including skin oncology, general surgery, breast augmentation, and revision surgeries and reconstructive surgery of the face, breast and body, showing great distinction in each arena.
-The breadth of Dr Choy’s surgical knowledge has lead to his wide respect among his peers and make him a finalist amongst discerning patients, especially those seeking complex breast surgeries.
+In his training and practice, Dr Choy has built experience in various areas, including skin oncology, general surgery, breast augmentation and revision surgeries, and reconstructive surgery of the face, breast and body.
+The breadth of Dr Choy’s surgical knowledge has earned respect from peers and patients alike.

 If you are considering tubular breast treatment in the Sydney area, you may schedule an appointment with Dr Choy by calling the doctor’s practice on 02 8962 9388 or booking a consultation online.